Gushel-Mukai varieties: Gushel--Mukai varieties, EPW sextics, and moduli

 Let

-be a (smooth) ordinary\footnote{We make this assumption for the sake of simplicity, but our constructions also work for special GM varieties, with some modifications.\ Of course, by making this assumption, we unfortunately completely miss the case $n=6$.\ Also, the theory also works in dimensions~$n\in\{1,2\}$, also with some modifications.\ We refer to \cite{dk1} for details.} GM $n$-fold, with $n\in\{3,4,5\}$.\ We set
+be an ordinary\footnote{We make this assumption for the sake of simplicity, but our constructions also work for special GM varieties, with some modifications (see Remark~\ref{remspecial}).\ The theory also works in dimensions~$n\in\{1,2\}$, again with some modifications.\ We refer to \cite{dk1} for details.} GM $n$fold, with $n\in\{3,4,5\}$.\ We set

 a variety of degree 5 and dimension $n+1$, so that $X=M\cap Q$.